-Kylie Jenner Realizing ‘Fans Don’t Care As Much About Her,’Reality Show To Be Cancelled After Only One Season?
+Kylie Jenner Realizing ‘Fans Don’t Care As Much About Her,’ Reality Show To Be Cancelled After One Season?

 — Daily Star (@Daily_Star) September 7, 2017

 Critics have been quite blunt and harsh as to opinions regarding Life of Kylie, mainly stating that the 20-year-old comes across as very shallow, with an inability to truly let her guard down and reveal her true self.
-Basically the consensus has been that the reality series lacks reality.
+Basically, the consensus has been that the reality series lacks reality.
 Although Jenner constantly throws herself into the spotlight via social media, the beauty seems to be the most guarded in comparison to her older sisters.

 Khloe Kardashians Secret “Diet Cheat” She Lost 23 Pounds of Belly Fat in Just 21 Days!????????https://t.co/If29WUeVLG pic.twitter.com/qWYEusOxtS